Requiem for a Dream: Development

 The novel Requiem for a Dream by Hubert Selby Jr. was published in 1978.
 Aronofsky had been a fan of Selby's work during his school years.
 In a 2001 interview with the BBC, Aronofsky described Selby's work, saying, "Anyone that reads Selby's work can see how intense his world is.
 He writes the most discordant, angry words that tickle the air with some sweet music around it.
 It's an unbelievable experience to read his books.
 I knew that once I made a larger film it would be very difficult to do a project like this.
 I live my life not wanting to have any regrets, and I knew that Selby was cool, that he's a badass".

 Eric Watson, producer and co-writer of Pi (1998), convinced Aronofsky to adapt the novel into a film.
 Selby was open to the idea and granted permission.
-Aronofsky and Watson optioned the film rights for $1,000, which was considered a large sum for them at the time.
+Aronofsky and Watson optioned the film rights for $1,000, considered a large sum for them at the time.
 Aronofsky was still struggling financially after Pi, and financiers were also unconvinced on his idea of Requiem for a Dream.
 A screenplay had been written by Selby years prior, which was 80% similar to Aronofsky's.
 The pair compared their works, but Aronofsky wanted to cast younger characters to enhance the impact of drugs.
-However, the producers were against hiring a younger cast as they felt the film would be too unsettling for audiences; the director reluctantly agreed.
+However, the producers were against hiring a younger cast as they felt the film would be too unsettling for audiences; Aronofsky reluctantly agreed.